Announcement for the next Bernese GNSS Software Introduction Course

 - Course cost: the Bernese license in many cases includes the course cost for one or two participants.
 The course fee is CHF 1200 per person.
 Check with us, if in doubt regarding the fee.

 - The course is also open to non-Bernese users.
-Precedence is given to Bernese users.
+Precedence is given to Bernese users, however.
 In case you want to participate in view of an eventual purchase of the license, let us know.

 - For any questions regarding the course please contact us.